Developer Guide

 5.6.2.
 Current Implementation

-only allows the user to keep track of a list of questions for each
+The current implementation of the QuestionManager only allows the user to keep track of a list of questions for each

 of the lessons for each tutorial group.
 It does not allow the user to add questions without a tutorial group and lesson.

-In this section, we will outline the findqn
+In this section, we will outline the findqn command of the QuestionManager which is summarised by the

 Activity Diagram given in Figure 5.6.2.1 below.

 Figure 5.6.2.1.
-Activity diagram of a findqn
+Activity diagram of a findqn command

-command to search for questions, the user input command undergoes the same command
+When the user enters the findqn command to search for questions, the user input command undergoes the same command

 parsing as described in Design - Logic Component.
 During the parsing, a predicate is created.
 This predicate

-’s description contains the user input keywords.
-The FindQnCommand
+checks if a given Question’s description contains the user input keywords.
+The FindQnCommand will then receive

 this predicate when it is created.

-The following steps will describe the execution of the FindQnCommand
+The following steps will describe the execution of the FindQnCommand in detail, assuming that no error is encountered.

 - When the

-method is called. - The
+executemethod of theFindQnCommandis called, theModelManager’supdateFilteredQuestionListmethod is called. - The

-’s that fulfil the given predicate. - The
+ModelManagerwill then update its filtered list ofQuestion’s to contain onlyQuestion’s that fulfil the given predicate. - The

-component will detect this change and update the GUI. - If the above steps are all successful, the
+Uicomponent will detect this change and update the GUI. - If the above steps are all successful, the

-object and return the result.
+FindQnCommandwill then create aCommandResultobject and return the result.

 The Sequence Diagram given in Figure 5.6.2.2 below summarises the aforementioned steps.